 What if believers lived like Jesus?

 If we sought relationships with those who are different.
 If we were known for our belief in the gospel rather than shouting our opinions on social media.
-If we believed the best in people, rather than questioning someone’s faith on the basis of their political ideology.
-If we spoke with grace and truth, loving those who hate us, and pointing people to Jesus instead of becoming a roadblock to Him.
+If we believed the best of people rather than questioning their faith on the basis of political ideology.
+If we spoke with grace and truth, loving those who hate us and pointing people to Jesus instead of becoming a roadblock to Him.

 What would the world see if believers loved each other the way Christ has loved us?

-We Christians must take ownership.
-Reconciliation can happen when all of us make the small changes above.
+Christians must take ownership.
+Reconciliation can happen when we all begin to make these small changes.

 We can start simply.
-One of the best ways to keep moving forward as the Church is to continue asking questions of yourself and discussing these topics with other believers.
-We’ve created a discussion guide for you to use as a personal study, in one-on-one conversations, or in small groups.
-Along with the other resources provided, this discussion guide is a good place to start.
+One of the best ways to keep moving forward as the church is to continue asking questions of yourself and discussing these topics with other believers.
+We’ve created a discussion guide for you to use for personal study, one-on-one conversations or small groups.

 Darryl Lamar Smith was born and raised in Chattanooga, TN.
 He graduated from Kirkman High School in 1983 and served in the US Army for three years.
 God saved him in 1991; he was licensed to preach in 1992 and ordained in 1994.